surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 ## [Refresh & Hard Refresh]

--   <Refresh**  displays the most recent data information of the report.
+-   <b>Refresh</b>  displays the most recent data information of the report.

--   **Hard Refresh**  displays the most recent data information by clearing the cache for specific dashboard or report.
+-   <b>Hard Refresh</b>  displays the most recent data information by clearing the cache for specific dashboard or report.

 ## [Download CSV & Image Formats]

--   **Download CSV**  download the dashboard report in CSV format.
+-   <b>Download CSV</b>  download the dashboard report in CSV format.

--   **Image format**  download the dashboard report in image format.
+-   <b>Image format</b>  download the dashboard report in image format.

 ## Lookup Single & Multiple

 Adding lookup to reports will refer set of query or list of items in filters.
-Add single or multiple lookups to a dashboard report by using  **Add Lookups**  in  **Apply filter**  section of dashboard.
+Add single or multiple lookups to a dashboard report by using  <b>Add Lookups</b>  in  <b>Apply filter</b>  section of dashboard.

--   **Lookup name**  name of the lookup field.
+-   <b>Lookup name</b>  name of the lookup field.

--   **Lookup Type**  refers to item or query type.
+-   <b>Lookup Type</b>  refers to item or query type.

 -   **Test Lookup**  to test the lookup.